Table of Contents

 - Focus on relationships with property owners and managers to steward changing tenant landscape

-- Continue flower basket program in spring/summer and holiday lights in winter
+- Continue summer flower basket program and winter holiday lights installation

-- Work with SDOT and property owners in the East/West Streets enhancement project
+- Work with SDOT and property owners in the E/W Streets enhancement project

 - Advocate for a safe and clean neighborhood